-Noncurrent assets, deferred outflows of resources, current liabilities, noncurrent liabilities, and deferred inflows of resources are impacted by the volume of and changes in the fair value of derivative instruments.
+Current and noncurrent assets, deferred outflows of resources, current and noncurrent liabilities, and deferred inflows of resources are impacted by the volume of and changes in the fair value of derivative instruments.
 Derivative instruments consist of commodity swaps NPGA uses to hedge changes in cash flows and reduce exposure due to fluctuations in the market price of natural gas.
-Volumes of derivative instruments increased in both 2024 and 2023.
-The volatility of the price of natural gas resulted in the negative fair value of derivative instruments in 2024 and 2023 and positive fair value of derivative instruments in 2022.
+The volatility of the price of natural gas at each year end compared to the trade price for the derivative instruments resulted in the positive fair value of derivative instruments in 2025 and the negative fair value of derivative instruments in 2024 and 2023.
+The fair value of derivative instruments was positive in 2025 resulting in current and noncurrent assets and deferred inflows from derivative instruments.
 The fair value of derivative instruments was negative in 2024 and 2023 resulting in deferred outflows of resources and current and noncurrent liabilities.
-Fair value of derivative instruments classified as current liabilities increased compared to 2023 while the noncurrent liabilities portion decreased.
-The fair value of derivative instruments was positive in 2022.

-The change in current liabilities relates to natural gas prices and volumes purchased to meet needs of members and customers resulting in fluctuations in accounts payable and fair value of derivative instruments.
+The change in current liabilities relates to natural gas prices and volumes purchased to meet needs of members and customers resulting in fluctuations in accounts payable and storage deposits.
+Accounts payable is lower in 2025 due to lower volumes purchased at year end.
 Accounts payable is lower in 2024 due to a decline in natural gas prices compared to March of 2023.
-Accounts payable in 2023 is consistent with accounts payable in 2022.
-NPGA implemented storage deposits from members in 2023.
 NPGA members provide cash deposits to fund the gas in storage purchased by NPGA.
-The cost of gas in storage is higher in 2024 compared to 2023 which results in a similar increase in storage deposits held.
+The cost of gas in storage is lower in 2025 compared to 2024 which results in a decrease in storage deposits held.
+The cost of gas in storage is higher in 2024 compared to 2023 which results in an increase in storage deposits held.
+Current liabilities also decreased in 2025 due to the fair value of derivative instruments being positive in 2025 compared to negative in 2024.